f-charton/f-charton.github.io/roots.md

 | 7 | - | - | - | - | 4.2   | - | -   | -   | 4.1 | -   | 4.2 |
 | 8 | - | - | - | - | - | 4.1   | -   | -   | 4.0 | -   | 4.1 |

 All the results in tables 2 and 3 were obtained after training on the same number of examples (about 120 million).
-This means that a model trained on polynomials of degree 3 to 8 saw about 20 million examples of each degrees, yet achieve similar results to models trained on one degree, over 120 million examples.
+This means that a model trained on polynomials of degree 3 to 8 saw about 20 million examples of each degrees, yet achieve similar results to models trained on polynomials of one degree, with 120 million examples.
+This clearly demonstrates the benefit of mixing degrees in the datasets.

 ### Larger degrees